-&lt;sup>383 See Yielding, 657 F.3d at 710.

-&lt;sup>384 See id. at 711 (The proceeding "need not be pending or about to be instituted at the time of the offense."); United States v.
+Federal courts have applied this statute liberally, especially in cases of drug and paraphernalia possession.
+Courts have interpreted the knowledge element to be more objective in their strict application of the obstruction law.
+Typically, scienter is based upon a showing of a subjective knowledge that the crime is being committed.
+However, in the cases of obstruction of justice, courts have held consistently that constructive knowledge is sufficient to hold the person liable under 18 U.S.C. § 1519.
+See United States v.
+Yielding, 657 F.3d 688, 711 (8th Cir.
+2011) (the proceeding "need not be pending or about to be instituted at the time of the offense."); United States v.
 Moyer, 674 F.3d 192, 208 (3d Cir.
-2012) ("[K]nowledge of a pending federal investigation or proceeding is not an element of the obstruction crime."); McRae, 702 F.3d at 836.
+2012) ("knowledge of a pending federal investigation or proceeding is not an element of the obstruction crime."); United States v.
+McRae, 702 F.3d 806, 836 (5th Cir.
+2012).

-B. State Law on the Duty to Preserve Evidence
+B. State Law

 In Texas, a party can be guilty of destroying or concealing evidence of a crime.
 "A person commits an offense if, knowing that an investigation or official proceeding is pending or in progress, he: (1) alters, destroys, or conceals any record, document, or thing with intent to impair its verity, legibility, or availability as evidence in the investigation or official proceeding."
-This offense requires that the defendant know an investigation or a pending proceeding is in process.
+Tex.
+Penal Code § 37.09(a).
+This offense requires that the defendant know that there is an investigation or a proceeding that is pending or in process.
 The statute also provides: "A person commits an offense if the person: (1) knowing that an offense has been committed, alters, destroys, or conceals any record, document, or thing with intent to impair its verity, legibility, or availability as evidence in any subsequent investigation of or official proceeding related to the offense."
+Id. at § 37.09(d).
 This offense only requires that the defendant know that an offense has been committed.

-"Conceal" is not defined by the statute nor elsewhere in the Penal Code, but courts have held that it means to hide, to remove from sight or notice, or to keep from discovery or observation.
-Texas courts apply Section 37.09 liberally.
+"Conceal" is not defined by the statute nor elsewhere in the Penal Code, but courts have held that it means to hide, to remove from sight or notice or to keep from discovery or observation.
+Rotenberry v.
+State, 245 S.W.3d 583, 588-89 (Tex.
+App.-Fort Worth 2007, pet. ref'd); Hollingsworth v.
+State, 15 S.W.3d 586, 595 (Tex.
+App.-Austin 2000, no pet.).
+Texas courts apply section 37.09 liberally.
 Texas courts have held persons liable merely for moving vehicles at the scene of an accident, reasoning that there is a presumption that the person moved the vehicle knowing the vehicle may be evidence in a potential crime.
+Carnley v.
+State, 366 S.W.3d 830, 835 (Tex.
+App.-Fort Worth 2012, pet. ref'd).
 In Williams v.
 State, the defendant stepped on a crack pipe after it had fallen to the ground.
+270 S.W.3d 140, 146 (Tex.
+Crim.
+App.
+2008).
 The court held that the defendant did not have to be aware that the crack pipe was evidence in an investigation as it existed at the time of the destruction.
-Similarly, a court of appeals held that a person who swallowed a "marijuana roach," the ashes remaining after the marijuana had been smoked, was liable under Section 37.09.
+Similarly, a court of appeals held that a person who swallowed a "marijuana roach," the ashes remaining after the marijuana had been smoked, was liable under section 37.09.
+Harris v.
+State, No. 12-07-00279-CR, 2008 Tex.
+App.
+LEXIS 5412, at 8-9 (Tex.
+App.-Tyler July 23, 2008).